jlk9/wavelet_xcorr/README.md

 Obviously Python is required.
 In particular, this repository was written and tested with Python 3.8.3.
 Generally, an Anaconda installation of Python should be sufficient.

 1. `dense_code` requires NumPy and SciPy.
 2. `sparse_code` requires NumPy, SciPy, and ctypes.
 It also requires C (tested using Apple clang version 12.0.0), and for you to run the following line in the `sparse_code` directory: `cc -fPIC -shared -o ../../bin/diag_helper_sparse.so ./diag_helper_sparse.c`.
+This compiles the C helper function used for sparse cross-correlation summation.
 3. `support_code` requires NumPy, SciPy, PyWavelet, and h5py.

 ### Quickstart